PolymathicAI/PolymathicAI.github.io/_posts/2023-10-05-multiple-physics-pretraining.md

 </div>
 </div>

-Apart from the numerical diffusion we'd expect to see given the training simulation, the physical behavior is largely plausible.
+We can see some numerical diffusion in the spectrum, but the model was trained on underresolved simulations so it would be surprising if it wasn't there.
+Apart from that, the physical behavior is largely plausible.
 Boundary conditions are respected and the flow seems to be largely continuous.
-It is imperfect, but promising.
+It is imperfect, but highly promising.

 #### Next Steps

 Our work so far is still limited by the resolution and diversity of the training data.
-While datasets like PDEBench are valuable tools for exploration, creating true foundation models for general physics or even just fluids is going to require broader, deeper datasets capturing more behavior and higher resolutions.
+While datasets like PDEBench are valuable tools for exploration, creating true foundation models for general physics or even just fluids is going to require broader, deeper datasets capturing more behavior, trickier boundaries and geometries, and higher resolutions.
 There remains significant work to be done, but we’ve shown a new path forward by introducing a pretraining approach that allows us to train models that both learn multiple sets of physics simultaneously and effectively transfer to new physics.

 For more information, check out our preprint on [arXiv](https://arxiv.org/abs/2310.02994)!